hemihydrate/blog/01-process.md

 ## Money

-It's good when there _are_ money.
-Many people don't have them enough.
+It's good when there _is_ money.
+Many people don't have it enough.
-Many people don't have them at all.
+Many people don't have it at all.
 Swedish health care system takes care of that by requiring one to pay up to a specific amount, and then you don't pay anything at all for this year.
 The problem is, Swedish health care doesn't really help when you're transgender and might kill